Dr-Lab1/Labyrinthe-Payment/README.md

 Now run your code from your controller and process the information as required.
 All the information is returned in the variable <code>$flexpay</code>.

 #### Flexpay check mobile results

+In each transaction, you've sent a callbackUrl, which is the url to which the result of the transaction will be sent by the aggregator.
+But this sending of data needs to be checked to ensure that the right information is being processed (stored in the database, for example).

 ### Flexpay card
 #### Flexpay check card results
 ### Flexpay check transaction card